 Published: 21st August 2019

-RBR Advisory partner, Julie Palmer, explains what events typically lead up to a company issuing a profit warning, and why a company would publically declare a period of poor trading performance.
+RBR Advisory partner, Julie Palmer, explains what events typically lead up to a company issuing a profit warning, and why a company would publicly declare a period of poor trading performance.

 Profit warnings are issued by companies when they’re aware their earnings outlook or upcoming profit level will be lower than that forecast by the market.
 City analysts track companies listed on the stock exchange and receive briefings from company executives on the organisation’s performance, projecting earnings, and profit figures based on this information.